rgcgithub/regenie/docs/docs/install.md

 to the installed MKL library path.

 ### With CMake
-You can compile the **regenie** binary using CMake version >=3.13 (instead of `make` as above).
+You can compile the binary using CMake version >=3.13 (instead of `make` as above).
 ```
 mkdir -p build
 cd build
 cmake ..
 make
 ```
-This will generate the binary in the `build/` directory.
+This will generate the binary in the `build/` subdirectory.
-To use with Boost Iostreams and/or Intel MKL library, you can add the corresponding flags before the cmake command (e.g. `HAS_BOOST_IOSTREAM=1 cmake ..`).
+To use with Boost Iostreams and/or Intel MKL library, add the corresponding flags before the `cmake` command on line 3 (e.g. `HAS_BOOST_IOSTREAM=1 cmake ..`).

 ### With Docker